jacquelinearaya/jacquelinearaya.github.io/_posts/2021-05-22-memrise_reviews.md

 date: "May 22, 2021"
 layout: post
 feature-img: "assets/img/portfolio/languages.jpg"
-tags: [Online Reviews, Data Visualization, Tableau]
+tags: [Online Reviews, Data Visualization, Tableau, Memrise, Apps]
 ---

-In this post I want to show how easy and quick you can explore your data and look for insights using Tableau.
+In this post, I want to show how easy and quick you can explore your data and look for insights using Tableau.

-This time, I will be using review's data from a very popular language learning app called Memrise from the Google Play Store.
-I collected the dataset using the open source API, [Google-Play-Scraper](https://pypi.org/project/google-play-scraper/) using Python:
+This time, I will be using review data from a very popular language learning app called Memrise from the Google Play Store.
+Reviews are one of the most relevant pieces of information when attracting more users, so I thought it was worth looking at this data in more depth.

+I collected the dataset using the open-source API, [Google-Play-Scraper](https://pypi.org/project/google-play-scraper/) using Python:

 ```python